FeatureBaseDB/java-pilosa/README.md

     * Added support for creating range encoded frames.
     * Added `SetFieldValue`, `Sum` and `Xor` calls.
     * Added support for excluding bits or attributes from bitmap calls.
 In order to exclude bits, call `setExcludeBits(true)` in your `QueryOptions.Builder`.
 In order to exclude attributes, call `setExcludeAttributes(true)`.
     * Customizable CSV time stamp format.
+    * **Deprecation** Row and column labels are deprecated, and will be removed in a future release of this library.
+Do not use `IndexOptions.Builder.setColumnLabel` and `FrameOptions.Builder.setRowLabel` methods for new code.
+See: https://github.com/pilosa/pilosa/issues/752 for more info.

 * **v0.5.1** (2017-08-11):
     * Fixes `filters` parameter of the `TopN` parameter.
     * Fixes reading schemas with no indexes.

 * **v0.5.0** (2017-08-03):
     * Failover for connection errors.